I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 His Legend Spreads

-The story trickled down to my hometown just a few miles from the tunnel where parents and friends’ parents would tell their stories about going to the tunnel in the '70s to drink and watch for paranormal activity the way that novice astronomers watch for meteor showers.
-Meanwhile, the Green Man himself was still taking his nightly walks up north.
+The story trickled down to my hometown just a few miles from the tunnel where parents and friends’ parents would tell their stories about going to the tunnel in the 70's to drink and keep an eye out for paranormal activity the way that astronomy enthusiasts watch for meteor showers on clear nights.
+Meanwhile, the Green Man himself was still alive and taking his nightly walks up north.